-The Baxter County Historical and Genealogical Society is a group of people from over the county, as well as from around the country, who share a common interest in preserving the history of Baxter County, Arkansas - as well as a passion for history in general.
+The Baxter County Historical and Genealogical Society is a group of people from over the county, as well as from around the country, who share a common interest in preserving the history of Baxter County, Arkansas and the surrounding region, as well as a passion for history in general.

-We maintain the Casey House next to the county fairgrounds, the oldest house in Mountain Home still standing (it was built in 1858).
+We maintain the Casey House next to the county fairgrounds, the oldest house in Mountain Home still standing (built in 1858).
 Tours are offered during the Fair and on other occasions.

 We co-sponsor History Day with the Mountain Home Parks & Recreation Department every October at the Rapp’s Barren historic settlement in Cooper Park.